Skip to content

 The government announced £10 million at Autumn Budget 2024 to enable the Cambridge Growth Company to develop an ambitious plan for housing, transport, wider infrastructure, and for the water needed to support sustainable growth.

 In October 2025, government announced a further £400 million commitment to support the work of CGC and a future delivery vehicle.
+Additional funding was announced in March 2026.

 Alongside this core funding, CGC is also working with partners to attract additional investment to unlock local projects and accelerate delivery across Greater Cambridge.